alwaysappleftd/Lockra1n_v2.0/README.md

 How to use Lockra1n:

 [1] Press the "Install Dependencies" button.
 This will make sure everything is ready to use with Lockra1n.
+NOTE: You only need to do this once.
+I would not recommend doing this more than once.

 [2] Press the "Connect Device" button.
 Make sure you have connected your iCloud locked device to the computer.
 This will pair your device with the computer.